codogogo/topfish/README.md

 ## Other functionalities

+To use the supervised scaling version of our approach (dubbed SemScores), just run:

+python supervised-scaler.py

+and add as final arguments the two pivot texts to be used.

 We also offer a Python implementation of the famous Wordfish algorithm for text scaling.
 To know how to use it, just run:

 python wordfish.py -h